top of page

 "When I send clouds over the earth, the rainbow will appear in the clouds, and I will remember my covenant with you and with all living creatures.
 Never again will the floodwaters destroy all life"

-*This design is not the pride flag, as it uses different colors and excludes several graphic elements. and not intended to be used as a flag.
+*These designs, while visually similar, are not the Pride flag.
+They use different colors, exclude several graphic elements, and are not intended to be used as a flag.

 FULL COLOR?
 IN THIS ECONOMY!?